jvilk/site/_posts/blog/2014-12-23-java-8-wtf-default-interface-methods.md

 class EmptySpeakImplChild extends EmptySpeakImpl implements ISpeak {}
 {% endhighlight %}

+In this example, `EmptySpeakImpl` implements the interface `ISpeak2`, and thus it clearly inherits `ISpeak2.speak()`.
+However, `EmptySpeakImplChild` directly implements `ISpeak` and implements `ISpeak2` through its parent class, and thus its `speak()` method will be from either of those two interfaces.

-Which `speak` implementation do you think `EmptySpeakImplChild` will inherit: `ISpeak.speak`, or `ISpeak2.speak`?
+Which `speak` implementation do you think `EmptySpeakImplChild` should inherit: `ISpeak.speak`, or `ISpeak2.speak`?
-Common Java sense might indicate that the JVM should prioritize default interface methods specified in interfaces implemented on child classes over default interface methods specified in interfaces implemented on parent classes.
+Common Java sense might indicate that the JVM should prioritize default interface methods specified in interfaces *directly implemented* by child classes over those inherited from interfaces implemented by parent classes.
-In this scheme, `EmptySpeakImplChild` should inherit `ISpeak.speak`, as it explicitly implements that interface.
+According to this scheme, `EmptySpeakImplChild` should inherit `ISpeak.speak`, as it explicitly implements that interface.

 However, Oracle's JVM, HotSpot, disagrees with this logic, as the above program prints out the following: